dimajix/flowman/docs/concepts/index.md

 of Flowman are some basic concepts which provide the simple building blocks which can be used to build even complex data transformations.

-In order to appreciate the elegance and power of Flowman, it is important to understand the [core concepts](concepts.md), especially the entity classes which are used to model all the aspects of a data flow, like relations (which describe data sources and sinks), mappings (which describe data transformations) and targets (which describe the actual work to be performed).
+In order to appreciate the elegance and power of Flowman, it is important to understand the [core entities](entities.md), which are used to model all the aspects of a data flow, like relations (which describe data sources and sinks), mappings (which describe data transformations) and targets (which describe the actual work to be performed).